shmorri/docs-casa-prod/3.1.4/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a user-facing web application people can use to self-service specific personal data residing in the [Gluu Server](https://gluu.org/docs/ce) authentication and authorization system.
+Gluu Casa ("Casa") is a user-facing web application people can use to self-service specific personal data residing in the [Gluu Server](https://gluu.org/docs/ce) authentication and authorization (AA) system.

 For instance, you may want to give people the ability to do things like: